 ATLANTA (AP) — Georgia has certified its Nov.
 6 election results, finally ending the contentious race for governor.

 Georgia Secretary of State Robyn Crittenden said late Saturday the results are certified and can be viewed on the agency’s website .

 Democrat Stacey Abrams came within about 60,000 votes of becoming America’s first black woman governor but lost to Republican Brian Kemp.

-In another close race, Democrat Carolyn Bourdeaux has said she would ask for a recount after election results are certified in her 7th Congressional District race against Republican Rep. Rob Woodall.
+In another close race, Democrat Carolyn Bourdeaux says she will ask for a recount in her 7th Congressional District race against Republican Rep. Rob Woodall.